Old Como railway bridge: Heritage listing

 As of November 2018, the Como Rail bridge is significant as the longest single track lattice girder bridge in New South Wales and is a rare example of this type.
 Historically, the bridge contributed to the opening up of the southern suburbs of Sydney in the 1880s.
 While the rail infrastructure has largely been removed from the bridge, it continues to serve an important function, supporting the Woronora to Penshurst Water Supply Pipeline, part of Sydney's fifth water supply system.
 It also provides an important pedestrian link across the Georges River.

 The Old Como railway bridge was listed on the New South Wales State Heritage Register on 15 November 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Old Como railway bridge is one of Whitton's 12 original lattice wrought iron girder bridges and is of high significance and visibility in the surrounding area.
 It is a major structure in the area and indicates clearly the level of design and technology involved in early railway construction to cross a major river.

-The bridge is a very fine example of a single track steel lattice girder bridge of the 1870s and 1880s.
-Como is the longest single track steel lattice girder bridge in NSW and the only such bridge within 250 km of Sydney.
+Heritage NSW describes the bridge as "a very fine example of a single track steel lattice girder bridge of the 1870s and 1880s" stating that "Como is the longest single track steel lattice girder bridge in NSW and the only such bridge within 250 km of Sydney."

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The bridge is the older of two important man-made elements in a scenic estuarine landscape, contrasting with the strong natural quality of the environs.
 The simple, rugged quality of the engineering contrasts with the Australian bush, cliff and shore settings.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The bridge was a part of a major transport link between the South Coast and Sydney, encouraging development in the towns and suburbs which emerged along the railway line.
 The presence of the railway line encouraged Sydney day-trippers to use the Como boatsheds, baths, fishing locations and the adjacent National Park.
 The bridge continues in service as an important pedestrian and bicycle link across the Georges River.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The bridge is the only rail bridge of this style within 250 km of Sydney and was one of a group of twelve constructed in the 1880s.
 The survival status of the remaining 11 bridges has not been investigated.